Russia suspends nuclear agreement, ends uranium research pact with United States

 The West imposed economic sanctions on Russia over its annexation of Ukraine's Crimea peninsula in 2014, followed by a pro-Russian insurrection in the east of the country.
 The breakdown of a ceasefire in Syria, where Russia backs government forces and the West supports rebel groups, has added to tensions.

-(Additional reporting by Anastasia Lyrchikova; Writing by Lidia Kelly; Editing by Ralph Boulton)
+Additional reporting by Anastasia Lyrchikova in Moscow and Mohammad Zargham in Washington; Writing by Lidia Kelly; Editing by Ralph Boulton